PerBothner/atom-domterm/README.md

 Fedora 27.
 The terminal emulator part is pretty solid, and supports mouse handling, 24-bit colors, wide characters, and more.
 You can create multiple panes, and drag them with the mouse.
-However, integration with Atom is limited.
-The DomTerm multi-pane functionality has not been integrated with Atom.
-And so on.
+However, integration with Atom is limited, and there are glitches, especially when it comes to pane managent.

 ## Features